slowernews/hamster-system/README.md

 Hamster-GTD
 ===========

 Organize your documents and workflow.
-Boost your productivity with an ultra-simple implementation of [GTD](http://en.wikipedia.org/wiki/Getting_Things_Done)<sup> 1 2</sup>.<br>
+Boost your productivity with this ultra-simple implementation of [GTD](http://en.wikipedia.org/wiki/Getting_Things_Done)<sup> 1 2</sup>.
 Hamster-GTD has 2 components:

 - *Hamster-folder* for documents management, using:
   - [Twitter](https://twitter.com/)'s concept of *#* and *@* as the basis of the project folders notation.